-Sport England have developed a variety of resources for both schools and communities to support in the opening of school facilities.
-These include guidance and resources relating to overcoming barriers, open facilities in practice, tips from those already going through the process, the case for community use and the legal and financial implications.
+Sport England's Use Our School resource can support schools to open their facilities to the community.
+It provides a detailed overview of the ways you can open your facilities and the help that’s available.
+This includes guidance and resources relating to overcoming barriers, open facilities in practice, tips from those already going through the process, the case for community use and the legal and financial implications.

 Reading the Use Our School resource will help you get started with opening your facilities.
 Once you have read this, you can then review our application guidance and FAQs to help you complete your expression of interest.

 Opening your school’s facilities at evenings and weekends can benefit your community's local sports clubs, and it can also benefit your school directly in a number of ways by: